Trust Stack Glossary

 Teams can use the glossary to create a shared language for credibility across brand, product, CX, legal, governance, content, research, design, data, and AI teams.
 It helps them discuss how credibility is presented across the experience layer: where source information appears, how context is handled, whether information stays consistent across touchpoints, whether limits and incentives are clear, and whether verification support is available when people or AI systems need it.

 The glossary does not solve credibility by itself.
-It gives cross-functional teams a shared starting point for identifying whether a problem is about source clarity, contextual fit, consistency, transparency, verification support, or several signals working together.
+It gives cross-functional teams a practical starting point for identifying whether a problem is about source clarity, contextual fit, consistency, transparency, verification support, or several signals working together.

 Frequently Asked Questions